at-syntax/.github/profile/README.md

 ---

-Technology we used so far:
+Technology we have used so far:

 - Typescript
 - Javascript
 - React.js
-- React native
+- React Native
 - Next.js

----
+- Node
+- Express
+- GraphQL
+- PostgreSQL